About Us

 Essential Duties and Responsibilities include:

-• Planning and teaching a challenging course of study in a developmentally appropriate manner, with an emphasis on differentiating instruction and using assessments effectively.
+• Teaching a challenging course of study in a developmentally appropriate manner, with an emphasis on differentiating instruction

-• Creating an inclusive classroom environment through regular class meetings, supportive exchanges with students, clear expectations for community behavior, and a focus on diversity, equity, and inclusion initiatives.
+• Creating an inclusive classroom environment through regular class meetings, supportive exchanges with students and clear expectations for community behavior.

-• Working and communicating effectively with parents in formal and informal conferences, written reports, and newsletters.
+• Working and communicating effectively with parents in formal and informal conferences, written reports and general constructive feedback.

 Position Qualifications: